casproteus/poc-backend-experimentation/README.md

 follow the steps below:

-- Create your docker image and tag it
+- Create your docker image and tag it （if it stuck when running this command, ctrl^C to stop it and rerun).

   `docker build . -t docker-apps-dev.artifactory.tsp.cld.touchtunes.com/poc-backend-experimentation:<USERNAME>-latest`